SamGa3/microbiome_reconstruction/README.md

 ### 2. Alignment to microbial genomes - Pathseq

-This step was run on the IEO cluster using 16 cores with 50GB of memory, taking advange of Singularity and gatk docker image.
+This step was run on the IEO cluster using 16 cores with 50GB of memory, taking advantage of Singularity and gatk docker image.
 Here, as an example, the command to run Pathseq on the file from sample1:
 ```bash
 gatk PathSeqPipelineSpark \
     --input data/RNAseq/input_bam/sample1/input_bam.bam \